FREE

 SCHOOL MEALS

-Free school meals are available to pupils in receipt of, or whose parents are in receipt of, one or more of the following benefits:
+Free school meals are available to pupils if their parents or carers receive one or more of the following benefits:

 -